 In this example we will see how to use the Streaming Server to serve a custom peer-to-peer web application which does the following in the browser:

 - contact the WebRTC web service on the server itself to ask for a live 30fps video stream from a camera;

 - embed the video stream into an HTML5 page in the browser;

-For the sake of simplicity, in this example we will deploy this web app on a Raspberry Pi with a camera module connected to it, although the procedure would be the same with any other supported architectures or devices.
-It will be left as an exercise for the reader to remove the post-processing part, if it is not needed.
+For the sake of simplicity, we will deploy this web app on a Raspberry Pi with a camera module connected to it, although the procedure would be the same with any other supported architectures or video devices.
+It is left as an exercise for the reader to remove the video processing step, if not needed.

-First of all, install all the packages required according to these instructions: uv4l, uv4l-server, uv4l-webrtc, uv4l-raspicam, uv4l-raspicam-extras and uv4l-demos.
+First of all, install all the packages required according to these instructions, typically: uv4l, uv4l-server, either uv4l-webrtc or the one specific for your architecture (e.g. uv4l-webrtc-armv6) , uv4l-raspicam, uv4l-raspicam-extras and uv4l-demos.

-Log into the Raspberry Pi, edit the default configuration file /etc/uv4l/uv4l-raspicam.conf, comment out the following options and leave them as follows:
+Log into the Raspberry Pi, edit the default configuration file /etc/uv4l/uv4l-raspicam.conf, uncomment the following options and leave them as follows:

 server-option = --enable-www-server=yes server-option = --www-root-path=/usr/share/uv4l/demos/facedetection/ server-option = --www-index-file=index.html server-option = --www-port=80 server-option = --www-webrtc-signaling-path=/webrtc

 To know what those options mean please refer to the server manual.
 Restart UV4L with the following command: